alaricxu/Optimization-Algorithms-used-in-Machine-Learning-Theory-and-Application/README.md

 ### This repo will introduce regular optimization algorithms with its Python implementation

+#### There have been many python package for optimization and GPU-compatible calculation.
+Please review [Python package for optimization](https://github.com/alaricxu/Optimization-Algorithms-used-in-Machine-Learning-Theory-and-Application/blob/master/PythonPackageOptimization.pdf)

 **At the very beginning, Line Search Algorithm will be introduced.
 For Line Search definition and example, please review [Line Search Example](https://github.com/alaricxu/Optimization-Algorithms-used-in-Machine-Learning-Theory-and-Application/blob/master/Term%20Explanation-Line%20Search%20%26%20Trust%20Region.pdf)**